apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 }
 ```

-This values are then available in the `event` parameter of the Lambda handler function.
+These values are then available in the `event` parameter of the Lambda handler function.

 ## How to get responses out of Lambda

-For success response it's quite easy.
+For a success response it's quite easy.
 From Lambda do:

 ```js
 exports.handler = function(event, context, callback) {